gradle/gradle/design-docs/jdk9-support.md

 AKA: API classes can reference non-API classes of the same library and adding a private method to the an API class should not trigger recompilation of consuming sources.

 Produce a stubbed API jar instead of an API jar by generating stub classes using an ASM based API class stub generator.
+This should only be done if an API is declared: despite that's what we want to do ultimately, if a component doesn't declare an API, it is not expected to create a stubbed API
+jar: we will instead use a copy of the runtime jar.
+A later story adds support for stubbed API jars in any case.

 ### Implementation